Kirkcudbright Bridge – Updates

 One-way system

-Looking ahead, a hard-wired traffic light system is planned, that will include a three-way setup.
+A hard-wired traffic light system is planned, that will include a three-way setup.
 This will allow right turns from Beaconsfield Place onto Bridge Street in the future.

 Alternative Route Avoiding Weak Bridge

-A signed alternative route avoiding the weak bridge is in place for vehicles that do not comply with the new restrictions.
+A signed alternative route avoiding the weak bridge is in place for vehicles that do not comply with the restrictions.

 Signs are in place to note that local businesses remain open.